Skip to content

 • Any relevant evidence or witnesses that support their case.

-Regardless of whether or not the eviction process was contested by the tenant, if the judge ends up ruling in the favor of the landlord, then a Writ of Execution will be issued to the tenant and the eviction process will continue.
-If the tenant does not show up, a default judgment is usually given in favor of the landlord.
+Regardless of whether the eviction process is contested by tenants, if the court rules in favor of landlords, a Writ of Execution will be issued to the tenants, and the eviction process will proceed.
+If tenants fail to appear in court, a default judgment is typically granted in favor of landlords.

 5. The Writ of Execution is Issued to the Tenant

 The Writ of Execution refers to the final notice that a tenant will receive before being forcibly removed from the property by the local sheriff.
-This gives the tenant the time to leave the premises and collect their belongings before being removed.
+This legal document, issued by the court, gives the tenant time to leave the premises and collect their belongings before removal.
+It ensures tenants are aware of their final opportunity to leave.

 6. Possession of the Property is Returned to the Landlord